Skip to content

 Args:

-n_nodes: the number of nodes to use for the quadrature
+n_nodes: Number of Chebyshev nodes for the quadrature.

 Returns: